algolia/github-helpscout-collector/README.md

 # GitHub HelpScout Collector

 This is a server to collect `issues` events from GitHub through [webhooks](https://developer.github.com/webhooks/) and sent them to [HelpScout](https://helpscout.com) with the [Mailbox API 2.0](https://developer.helpscout.com/mailbox-api/).
-To link repositories to mailboxes we use the file [`databases/data.json`](databases/data.json.dist) as database.
-You have to create the file before running the server, it does not exist by default.
-The stucture looks like this:
+To link repositories to mailboxes we use the environment variable `HELP_SCOUT_MAILBOXES`.
+The stucture of the JSON looks like this:

 ```json
 {